microsoft/bookings-samples/README.md

 To get started, see the [Microsoft Bookings API](docs/README.md) documentation.

+NOTE: The Microsoft Bookings API and its samples are currently in early preview; expect changes.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a